oshaughnessy/sierramountainll/_pages/coaches.md

 * for parents: [Common Little League® Rule Misconceptions: What Parents Need to Know](https://www.littleleague.org/university/articles/common-little-league-rule-misconceptions-what-parents-need-to-know/)

+The sections below highlight our local "ground rules", where we call out the special circumstances related to our facilities and describe the approved divergences and intepretations of Little League's official rules.

 #### SMLL Field Rules

+_Forthcoming_

+#### Coaches During Games

+Only 3 coaches per team are allowed on the field during games, which includes 2 base coaches and 1 adult who must supervise the dugout while the team is at bat.

+People can't just freely exchange roles during a game.
+A person outside the field must stay outside the field, and a person on the field must fulfill all the roles of a team coach throughout.

+Coaches, consider arranging with a team parent to assist with off-field needs during the game.
+It can be _very_ helpful to have someone to find that player who took too long on a bathroom break, to fetch a drink for the player getting dehydrated, or to re-supply your hungry players from the snack shed.

 #### Stealing Bases